 This Dim Sum specialty was described on the menu as ‘Dumpling Diced Meat w/ Peanut’, but the Chinese character listing identified it as the classic 潮洲粉粿 (Cháozhōu fěn guǒ).
-The filling was very nice, although containing fewer ingredients than other versions, but the wrappers were not that good at all.

 These particular dumplings are a specialty of Chaozhou in China’s Guangdong Province, where they are known by the Cantonese rendering of ‘Chiu Chow Fun Gor’, or other spelling variant.
 Like Har Gow, they have a wrapper made from a combination of starches, rather than glutinous flours, these being Wheat starch, Tapioca, and either Cornstarch or Potato Starch.
 This combination yields a translucent wrapper once it is cooked, and the dumplings are usually formed as thin-skinned flat half-moons, or the pleated Jiaozi style like the ones made at Fan’s and pictured above.

 Unfortunately, if you look at the wrappers in the above picture with a critical eye, you can see that they are not particularly translucent or especially thin.
 You can just make out the filling as a slightly darker area in the middle of the Fun Gor, but most of the wrapper is opaquely white and has a very ‘doughy’ look.
 Sadly, they had a very ‘doughy’ texture when bitten in to as well and the stodgy chewiness of it was not very pleasing.